The Do’s and Don’ts of Interviewing

 - Don’t slouch; be aware of your posture

 - Don’t discuss or bring up any personal issues

 - A job search can be difficult and frustrating, but never show these feelings to your interviewer, show an optimistic attitude

-- Any interviews during a meal never have alcohol beverages, outside of an interview over a meal, never accept any beverage or food prior or during the interview
+- Any interviews during a meal never have alcoholic beverages, outside of an interview over a meal, never accept any beverage or food before or during the interview

 - Don’t act desperate as if you would take any job

 - Don’t answer with a simple “yes” or “no”; on the other hand, don’t go on tangents when answering questions

 - Don’t ask questions about salary or benefits, avoid this topic if possible; review our page should we talk salary